rankutah/blog/sites/rank-utah/content/locations/custom-website-design-utah.md

 ### Do you handle hosting & the website url name?
 Yes.
 Managed hosting and your website name is included.

+### Do I own the site?
+Yes, you own the site from day one.
+If at any time you cancel services I can work with you to transfer your site to a new developer.

 ### Are there upfront fees?
-No, there is one simply monthly subscription that includes your yearly domain renewal, hosting, monthly reports, and unlimited support and updates to your site.
+No, there is one flat rate monthly cost that includes your yearly domain renewal, hosting, monthly reports, and unlimited support and updates to your site.
 You can learn more on the [pricing page](/pricing)

 ### Are content updates really unlimited?
 Yes.
 Your monthly subscription includes unlimited content updates—send text, image, and section changes and they’re handled quickly without extra fees.